 What is a Python Selection Sort?

-A selection sort algorithm sorts an array, which is a structure of data.
-A selection sort repeatedly finds the minimum element in a list and moves that element to the beginning of the list.
-This keeps going until the array is sorted in order.
+A Python selection sort repeatedly finds the minimum element in a list and moves that element to a particular end of the list.
+The sort keeps going until the array is sorted in order.
 You can also instruct a selection sort to find the maximum element.
 Both approaches sort a list.

 Selection sorts assume that the first element in a list is the smallest value.
 The sort will then compare that value with the second element.
 If the second element is smaller than the minimum value, the second element becomes the minimum value.